t-regx/t-regx.github.io/docs/prepared-patterns-in-details.md

     - The inner array can only consist of `string`
     - Any other values cause `InvalidArgumentException`
  - Values inside the inner array:
-    - **don't contribute** to the pattern being automatically delimitered.
+    - **don't contribute** to the pattern being automatically delimited.
 Otherwise,  user-input data could influence the pattern being invalid or not
     - are always quoted (using `preg::quote()`) with regard to the delimiter chosen by [Automatic Delimiters](delimiters.md)

 ## Details about `Pattern::inject()`